The Four Agreements Summary: 10 Best Lessons in 10 Minutes

 1. You must become an inner warrior to reclaim your happiness and sanity.

-Don Miguel Ruiz studied the wisdom of the Toltecs and he wants to share their wisdom in this book.
+Don Miguel Ruiz studied the wisdom of the Toltecs and he shares their wisdom in this book.
 The Toltecs were an ancient culture of great warriors and artists.
 They lived around 1000 years ago near Mexico.

 Your domestication has left you with emotional wounds full of poison.
 These wounds stop you from loving yourself.
 They leave you a vulnerable victim of the poisonous emotions of others.
 Worst of all, these wounds hold you back from compassion… from accepting, understanding and forgiving the people around you.